Can-Am Sets its Sights on Becoming a Global Electric Motorcycle Leader with Launch of Can-Am Pulse and Origin

 "Today, we are reclaiming our two-wheel heritage by bringing new excitement to the electric motorcycle industry," said José Boisjoli, President and CEO of BRP.
 "50 years ago, Can-Am celebrated many victories with its Track 'n Trail motorcycles, and we are bringing that pedigree back with a focus on modern electric power, connectivity and thrill.
 We intend to become a global leader in that space with true innovation designed to simplify the riding experience for new riders and introduce electric motorcycles to all."

 The Can-Am Pulse and Origin models redefine the ride and awaken the energy in every rider, whether in the city or off the beaten path.
-Each is driven by an all-new Rotax E-Power power unit (11 kW or 35 kW) – BRP's proprietary electric technology – which delivers instant torque on demand, merging pulsating performance with style and sophistication.
+Each is driven by an all-new Rotax E-Power power unit – BRP's proprietary electric technology – which delivers instant torque on demand, merging pulsating performance with style and sophistication.

 A key feature of the Can-Am motorcycle lineup that sets it apart is an innovative liquid-cooled system, which includes the battery, charger, inverter, and motor.
 The system significantly limits battery degradation over time while simultaneously optimizing range and charge time.
 In fact, riders will experience quick and efficient charging each and every time and in any condition – from 20% to 80% in 50 minutes – using Level 2 charging at home or at automotive charging stations.